• Home

 How do you start your first creature battle in No Man's Sky?

-The Xeno Arena mission unlocks after you've put in enough time with the early game quests.
-Once it appears, it walks you through the entire system from scratch, so don't skip the tutorial steps.
+The Xeno Arena mission unlocks after you've progressed through enough of the early game quests.
+Once it shows up, it introduces the entire system step by step, so follow the tutorial closely.

-Your first stop is the Egg Sequencer.
-Head there and use the appropriate resources to generate an egg, then wait for the sequencing process to finish.
-With your creature ready, find Oceanus, the NPC who serves as your first opponent in the arena.
-He's your tutorial fight, and the battle lets you get comfortable with selecting and managing your team.
+Your first task is visiting the Egg Sequencer.
+Use the required resources to generate an egg, then wait for the sequencing process to complete.
+Once your creature is ready, track down Oceanus, the NPC who acts as your introductory opponent.
+This tutorial fight teaches you the basics of selecting and managing your team in combat.

 Oceanus intro battle screen